kanikaaradhya/kanikaaradhya/README.md

 I graduated from **BMS College of Engineering** (Information Science & Engineering, CGPA 8.6/10) and co-authored a published paper on blockchain-based e-voting systems.

-- 🔭 Currently building production embedded systems (GStreamer/ONVIF/RTSP) at Sixth Energy
+- 🔭 Drawn to hard engineering problems whether they live on an ARM board or behind an API
 - 🌱 Learning: deeper GPU/hardware-acceleration work (DeepStream, VAAPI)
 - 📝 Published research: *"A Decentralized Architecture for Transparent E-Voting Using Blockchain and MFA"* — IRJMETS, Vol. 07, Issue 04, April 2025
-- 💬 Ask me about: GStreamer pipelines, embedded Linux, FastAPI, or resume/interview prep (I've done a *lot* of it recently)
+- 💬 Happy to chat about: system design trade-offs, shipping ML beyond a notebook, or navigating the embedded and full-stack career split as a new grad
 - 📫 Reach me: kanikasuresh13@gmail.com

 ---